- Category: Network News

 Here are the complete guidelines:

-- The postmark deadline is January 15.
+- The deadline is February 15.

 - Simultaneous submissions ok, but please notify us immediately if your work is accepted elsewhere.